2つのつるはし

 Two Pickaxes

-The story takes place in a rural town in Asia during the 1200s AD.
+The story takes place in a rural town in Asia in the 1200s AD.

 The man's ancestors had been farmers since their time.